mmondics/aiops-z/README.md

 48. **In the left side menu, select the Plan option.**

     Turbonomic Plans allow you to run "what if" scenarios that explore the potential impact that actions would have on your target environments.
 For example, if you added a new compute node to the OpenShift on IBM Z cluster, changed the memory and CPU resources for certain Robot Shop pods, and moved certain pods from one node to another, how would that impact your overall resource consumption?
 What would the impact be to cost?
 Would it help you meet your SLOs?

-    Plans are a powerful tool to understand the impacts of actions you may take.
-Let's see what happens when we create one now.

 49. **Click the New Plan button.**